-Citric acid should be classified as synthetic unless it is possible to define nonsynthetic citric acid by annotation.
-If it is possible to define nonsynthetic citric acid, then it should be annotated on §205.605(a).
+Citric acid should be classified as synthetic unless it is possible to define nonsynthetic citric acid, then it should be annotated on §205.605(a).
 Otherwise, it should be removed from §205.605(a) and considered for listing on §205.605(b).
 Since certified organic citric acid is now available, it should be required when commercially available.

-L-Lactic Acid
+The NOSB should annotate the listings for citric acid and its salts (citrates) in a way that ensures the material review organizations (MROs) are able to determine that the fermenting organisms and substrates are not produced by excluded methods.
+Organic citric acid should be required when commercially available.
+This requirement could also improve transparency.L-Lactic Acid